 Back Top 10 things to see and do in Oviedo

-Oviedo is a welcoming and friendly city, rich in history and full of life, where everything is easy, stress-free, and always accompanied by a smile.
+Oviedo is a welcoming and friendly city, historic and full of life, where everything is easy, stress-free and always with a smile on your face.

-Oviedo/Uviéu, the capital of the Principality of Asturias, is a welcoming and friendly city in the broadest sense of the word.
-It seems to have been designed many centuries ago for a warm and simple way of life.
-In reality, it appears to have been conceived for the human dimension, where the rhythms of daily life and the details are at the service of people and not the other way around.
-That's why everything in Oviedo is accessible, within reach, without stress, and always with a smile.
-That's why, in Oviedo, everything is easy...
+Oviedo/Uviéu, the capital of the Principality of Asturias, is a welcoming and friendly city in the broadest sense of the term.
+It seems as if it had been designed many centuries ago for a warm and simple lifestyle.
+In reality it seems to have been conceived for the human dimension, where daily rhythms and details are at the service of people and not the other way round.
+That is why everything in Oviedo is attainable, accessible, stress-free and always with a smile on your face.
+That's why everything in Oviedo is easy...

 Top 10 things to see and do in Oviedo